anjalikalsariya24/one-click-hugo-cms/site/content/_index.md

       Price : 25,000
       Color : Blue
 values:
-  heading: Our Products Reviews
+  heading: Our Products Values
-  text: |
-    all products are so amazing
+  text: all Clothes are designed by fashion designers
 ---